What's been happening? (Part 2)

 The people of China and Japan both came to realise at this time that they had fallen behind through isolationist policies.
 China regards the 1800s as a century of embarrassment where it lost the two opium wars, was forced to surrender Hong Kong and had to accept the western drug trade.
 Japan, which had closed itself off to the world after becoming wary of Christianity, was forcefully reopened by an American gunboat.

 India, which had been acquired for the British empire through the efforts of the British East India Company, both benefited and suffered under imperial rule.
-Great railways, telegraph links and education systems were set up across the subcontinent, but there was strong resentment of the foreign domination, brutal in its suppression of dissent.
+Great railways, telegraph links and education systems were set up across the subcontinent, but there was strong resentment of the foreign domination and exploitation of the region.
 Independence would take a hundred years.

 This world order burnt in the flames of two world wars.
 In the first half of the 20th century Britain expended her empire fighting Germany, which had destroyed France.
 This left the USA and Russia as the last ones standing in the international power struggle.